Click photo for more!

 Professor Lohan’s research focuses on sexual and reproductive health and rights (SRHR) and gender equality.

-Within this field Professor Lohan has advanced a focus on engaging men and boys in SRHR and especially on implementing and evaluating comprehensive sexuality education (in schools and in prison settings).
-This work has a multi-country focus in Ireland and the UK, and with international collaborators in Latin America, and Sub-Saharan Africa.
+Within this field Professor Lohan has advanced a focus on engaging men and boys in fostering SRHR for women and girls, as well as for men/boys.
+She has focussed on achieving this through co-designing, implementing and evaluating relationship and sexuality education (in schools and in prison settings).
+This work has a multi-country focus in the UK, Ireland, Latin America, and Sub-Saharan Africa.
+It has included the largest randomised controlled trial ever of a relationship and sexuality education programme and the first trial to include a prospective health economic evaluation.

-For the past five years, Professor Lohan has been a consultant to the World Health Organization in leading out systematic reviews of the global evidence on male engagement in SRHR and gender equality.
-Following compilation of the evidence, Professor Lohan was commissioned by WHO to lead a multi-institutional team to conduct a global research priority setting exercise on ‘Masculinities and SRHR’.
+Professor Lohan works as a consultant to the World Health Organization where she has led systematic reviews of the global evidence on male engagement in SRHR and gender equality.
+Following compilation of the evidence, Professor Lohan was commissioned by WHO to lead an international team to conduct a global priority setting exercise on ‘Masculinities and Sexual and Reproductive Health and Rights’.
+The results were presented to international ministries at the United Nations International Conference on Population and Development in New York 2024.

 ●What are your current research interests?